 (. . .
 You can find Part IV here)

-Over 182,000 women were diagnosed with Breast Cancer in 2008 and there are over 182,000 stories that could be told.
+Over 182,000 women were diagnosed with Breast Cancer in 2008 and 182,000 stories that could be told.
 This is just one of those stories.

-- Signing up to do the ride myself would not be enough.
-I needed to form a team and try to encourage as many friends as I could to join me.
-Instead of just asking them for a donation, together our fundraising efforts could do so much more.
+3. I needed to form a team and try to encourage as many friends as I could to join me.
+Signing up to do the ride myself would not be enough.
+Instead of just asking for donations from my biking friends, together our fundraising efforts could do so much more.
+I left the party that night feeling as if I had been given the biggest gift ever - the gift to "pay it forward".

 By the end of May, the "Big Guns" chemo had ended, but the Herceptin infusions would continue once every 3 weeks for the remainder of the year.
 Fortunately the only side effect was an occasional runny nose AND I started noticing some stubble ... my hair was growing back!!!!